WebAssembly/profiles/proposals/profiles/Overview.md

 Profile definitions are meant to occur in the Appendix of the spec document.
 For each definition, it ought to include a brief explanation and short informal summary of the omissions and restrictions.

-*Example:* The "determinitic" profile could be defined as `{N,T,Vr}`, ruling out both threading, primitive non-deterministic behaviour, and relaxed vector instructions.
-Similarly, a "scalar" profile would be `{V,Vr}`, omitting any vector instructions.
+*Example:* The "determinitic" profile could be defined as `{N,T}`, ruling out both threading and primitive non-deterministic behaviour.
+Similarly, a "scalar" profile would be `{V}`, omitting any vector instructions.

 An implementation could declare itself as supporting only a "deterministic and scalar" profile, meaning that it only provides the intersection of the two profiles.
-Technically, this would be equivalent to a profile defined as `{N,T,V,Vr}`.
+Technically, this would be equivalent to a profile defined as `{N,T,V}`.

 Finally, the "full" profile encompassing all features and behaviours would simply be defined by the empty marker set `{}`.

-## Included Profiles
+## Initial Profiles

-While this proposal is mainly meant to define the necessary spec infrastructure, it makes sense to include at least three profiles already.
+While this proposal is mainly meant to define the necessary spec infrastructure, it is practically motivated by including a few relevant profiles already.
-This is both to provide some precedence for use of the infrastructure, and because the respective features are already part of the spec with some pressure to support them:
+This is both to provide some precedence for use of the infrastructure, and because the respective features are already part of the spec with some pressure to support profiles handling them:

 1. Full profile
 2. Deterministic profile (excluding non-deterministic behaviour)
 3. Scalar profile (excluding vector types and instructions)

-Details to be fleshed out, but should be uncontroversial.
+Details to be fleshed out, but we expect them to be uncontroversial.

-## Remarks and Questions
+## Questions and Answers

 * What is the relation to feature testing?

-  - Feature testing typically is a relatively fine-grained and _intra-ecosystem_ problem, where each implementation may differ in support for new features at a given point in time.
+  - Feature testing typically is a relatively fine-grained and _intra-ecosystem_ problem, where each implementation may differ in support for new features at a given point in time, usually related to versioning.
 In contrast, profiles are coarse-grained and only ought to differ _inter-ecosystem_, i.e., in a given ecosystem it is fixed and prescribed globally for all implementations, so that testing for it is not useful.
-Both mechanisms would hence be complementary.
+Both mechanisms would hence be mostly complementary.

 * What are suitable profiles and criteria for introducing new profiles?

   - This question is mainly deferred to future proposals and the discretion of future CG discussions; evaluating the need for new profiles associated with a feature proposal could become part of the process document.

-* Profile markers are the negation of what's in an actual profile, which may be slighlty confusing, but seems difficult to avoid.
+* Profile markers are the negation of what's in an actual profile, which may be slighlty confusing.

-  - Maybe rename to "feature markers"?
-But we want to avoid confusion with feature testing and versioning, which is a different feature.
+  - This seems difficult to avoid.
+Maybe rename to "feature markers"?
+But we want to prevent confusion with feature testing and versioning, which is a different feature.

 * How should profiles be handled in the reference interpreter?

-  - The interpreter probably requires flags for selecting profiles; the same might be true for similar tools like wabt.
+  - The interpreter should introduce flags for selecting profiles; the same might be true for similar tools like wabt.

 * How should profiles be handled in the test suite?